cloudControl/documentation/Add-on Documentation/Data Processing/Found Elasticsearch.md

 ## Installing the add-on

-To use Found Elasticsearch on cloudControl, install the add-on using the `cctrlapp` command:
+To use Found Elasticsearch on dotCloud, install the add-on using the `cctrlapp` command:

     $ cctrlapp APP_NAME/DEP_NAME addon.add foundelasticsearch.option

 Replace `option` with a valid plan name, such as `dachs`.
 A list of all plans available can be found [here](https://www.cloudcontrol.com/add-ons/foundelasticsearch).

 Once Found Elasticsearch has been added, a `FOUNDELASTICSEARCH_URL` setting will be available in the app configuration and will contain the canonical URL used to access the newly provisioned cluster.

 ### Specifying version and plugins